nonlinearthink/raytracing/README.md

 # Ray Tracing in One Weekend

-A rust implemented with reference to [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+A rust code implementation of [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

 ## Run